You have no items in your shopping cart.

 Can I use one if I’ve not used tampons before?

 Of course.
 You may find it easier to insert the cup for the first time if you’re used to using non-applicator tampons, but it’s not exactly the same.
 Everyone’s body is different, so it will be a learning for anyone new to using a cup – the good news is you’ll get the hang of it quickly and it might be the most comfortable product you’ve ever tried.

 How do I pick the right size?

-Most brands, including Mooncup and Organicup, sell cups in 2 sizes; one for those who have not given birth vaginally and one for those who have.
-Even the smaller size can look a little large when you first look at it.
-But trust us, and thousands of other women; you will definitely find one that’s right for you.
+Most brands, sell cups in multiple sizes; one for teens, one for those who have not given birth vaginally and one for those who have.
+Check out the &SISTERS Nudie cup and OrganiCup.

 So what are ya waiting for?
 Are you ready to give a menstrual cup a go?